paritytech/docs.capi.dev/docs/types.md

 })
 ```

-> Note: scale-ts codecs are supported natively by tRPC for typing and
+> Note: [shapes](https://github.com/paritytech/subshape) are supported natively
-> validation.
+> by tRPC for typing and validation.